-HEDA project will attribute to the teachers and educators a method through theater that can use it to reflect students on social phenomena, or also social behaviors, to acquire consciousness of society in which they will join and participate, will work and create as responsible, conscious citizens.
+HEDA Project introduces to the teachers and educators a method through theater that can use it to reflect students on social phenomena, or also social behaviors, to acquire consciousness of society in which they will join and participate, will work and create as responsible, conscious citizens.

 2021 – 2022

-is to empower secondary school teachers to organize theatre-based workshops in order to raise awareness related with GBV in physical presence but also online.
+is to empower secondary school teachers to organize theatre-based workshops in order to raise awareness related with GBV.
 Supported by the Erasmus+ Programme.

 2020 – 2022

-The European peace project is a response to history and its destructions in the 20th century.
+The European peace project is a response to history and its destructions in the 20th Century.
 The project brings together museum educators, trainers, teachers, theatre makers, and scientists from six countries.
 Their contributions focus on profound society changes (transformations) and how they are discussed in the present.
-A discursive approach is deliberately chosen to counteract the impression that history is “objective” and only one interpretation is permissible.
 Supported by the Erasmus+ Programme.

 2020 – 2022